RIOT-OS/RIOT/doc/doxygen/src/mainpage.md

 sys
 ---
-RIOT follows the micro-kernel design paradigm where everything is supposed to be a module.
+RIOT follows a modular design paradigm where everything is supposed to be a module.
 All of these modules that are not part of the hardware abstraction nor device drivers can be found in this directory.
 The libraries include data structures (e.g. bloom, color), crypto libraries (e.g. hashes, AES) ,